Our Mission

 2011

-Owl migration has been actively monitored at MBO during 13 fall seasons, including standardized coverage since 2011 over the six-week period from September 25 to November 6.
+Owl Migration Monitoring Program Owl migration has been monitored sporadically since 2005.
+Starting on 2011, standardized coverage over the six-week period from September 25 to November 6 begin.

 Discover Who We Are